ariakit/ariakit/docs/contents/intro.md

 <Example as="div" backgroundColor="palevioletred" color="white">Example</Example>
 ```

-### A component state can be handled by using [state](#state) enhancers
+### A component state can be handled by using [state](#state) components
-State enhancers encapsulate the complexity behind state logic.
+State components encapsulate the complexity behind state logic.
 ```jsx
 const { Block, Button, Hidden } = require('reas');